Ronny199/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying current directory contents inclusive of hidden files using long format
+displaying current directory contents inclusive of hidden files and numbers